 In March 2022, Apple set the cat among the pigeons with this new 10.9-inch iPad Air.
 Equipped with the Apple-designed M1 chip, it delivers a massive leap in performance, making it a serious alternative to the iPad Pro for creatives.

-Compared with its predecessor, you also benefit from an upgraded USB port for up to two-times-faster transfer speeds.
-There's an improved selfie camera featuring an Ultra Wide front camera, with Centre Stage.
+Compared with its predecessor, you also benefited from an upgraded USB port for up to two-times-faster transfer speeds.
+There was an improved selfie camera featuring an Ultra Wide front camera, with Centre Stage.
 And you now get 5G on cellular models.

-The 2019 iPad Air is cheaper than 2020 version, so what are the main differences?
+The 2019 iPad Air differs from its 2020 successor in a few key ways.
 Firstly, the display is smaller, at 10.5 inches in diameter, and the resolution is a little lower, at 2224 x 1668.
 You're dropping down from the A14 Bionic chip to the A12 Bionic chip.
 And you're going from a 12MP rear camera to an 8MP one.

 These older iPad Airs may also still be available as second-hand or refurbished models.